Rlllok/Ignis/progress.md

+## 5 December 2025
+Cannot read SimpleBoneAnimation.gltf.
+Doesn't understand the reason.
+And what is insteresting - there is no message, but LOG_ERROR is called (gltf.c:76).

+Will work on command_palette.

 ## 4 December 2025
 I didn't add helper functions to read data from accessors.
 This is what I want to do today.